2E0PGS/blog/_posts/2018-08-04-mouse-wrist-rsi.md

  - wrist
 ---

+# Wrist RSI from computer mice

-### My first venture into trying ergonomic ball mice to help with wrist RSI (Repetitive Strain Injury) while using computers.
+My first venture into trying ergonomic ball mice to help with wrist RSI (Repetitive Strain Injury) while using computers

 Being a computer programmer I can be using a computer for hours a day (_or night_).
 Many years of this have caused me to get pains in my palm of my hand and sometimes wrist.
 I recently decided to try a ergonomic mouse out of necessity due to pain.